-- 1.7.1.
-An ability is a property of an object that influences the game by generating effects or by creating a layer on the stack that resolves and generates effects. - 1.7.2.
-The base abilities of a card are determined by its rules text.
+- 1.7.2.
+The base abilities of a non-token card are determined by its rules text.
 (See Section 2.11 Text Box) - 1.7.3.
-The base abilities of a token, macro, or layer are defined by the rule, effect, or ability that created it. - 1.7.4.
+The base abilities of a token, macro, or layer are defined by a rule, or the effect or ability that created it. - 1.7.4.
 There are three categories of abilities: activated abilities, resolution abilities, and static abilities.
 An ability is categorized based on how it generates effects. - 1.7.4a Activated abilities can be activated by a player to put an activated-layer on the stack.
 (See Section 5.2 Activated Abilities) - 1.7.4b Resolution abilities generate effects when a layer with the ability resolves on the stack.
 (See Section 5.3 Resolution Abilities & Resolving Layers) - 1.7.4c Static abilities simply generate effects.
 (See Section 5.4 Static Abilities) - 1.7.5.
 An activated ability can only be activated when it is functional.
 A resolution or static ability only generates its effects when it is functional.
 An ability is functional when its source is public and in the arena; otherwise, it is non-functional, with the following exceptions: - 1.7.5a An ability of a non-permanent defending card (see Rule 7.0.8) is non-functional unless the ability is an activated ability that specifies it can be activated when the card is defending, a triggered ability with a trigger condition that includes the card defending, or a static ability that is stated as an exception.